Tencent/VasSonic/sonic-nodejs/README.md

 const sonic_differ = require('sonic_differ');
 ```

-### Step 2: Intercept and process data from server in Sonic mode.
+### Intercept and process data from server in Sonic mode.

 1）First, create a Sonic cache struct like following code.